random_sorted, a Python code which generates vectors of random values which are already sorted.

-Because the library can generate a sorted random vector of values between 0 and 1, it is possible to generate sorted data samples from any distribution for which the inverse Cumulative Density Function (CDF) is known.
+Because the code can generate a sorted random vector of values between 0 and 1, it is possible to generate sorted data samples from any distribution for which the inverse Cumulative Density Function (CDF) is known.
 For instance, to generate sorted normal data, simply generate sorted uniform data, and then apply the inverse of the normal CDF, as in the example code listed below.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-RANDOM_SORTED is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.
+random_sorted is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 normal, a Python code which computes a sequence of pseudorandom normally distributed values.

 randlc, a Python code which generates a sequence of pseudorandom numbers, used by the NAS Benchmark programs.